shuhratkulboboev/Sweet-Analysis-and-Forecast/README.md

 # Sweets Analysis and Forecasting

 This repository contains a comprehensive statistical and machine learning analysis of datasets related to sweets.
 The project is divided into three parts: hypothesis testing, linear regression modeling, and time series forecasting.
+All codes in this project have been implemented in R languag.

 ---